-A Qualified Domestic Relations Order (QDRO) is the key to your being able to turn a Divorce Decree which provides you the right to access a portion of your ex-spouse’s retirement benefits into actually getting the retirement savings.
-It is important that your Divorce Decree specifically state the terms of your settlement or the judge’s orders on the subject of retirement pay.
+A Qualified Domestic Relations Order (QDRO) is the key to turning a Divorce Decree which provides you the right to access a portion of your ex-spouse's retirement benefits into actually getting the retirement savings.
+It is essential that your Divorce Decree specifically state the terms of your settlement or the judge's orders on the subject of retirement pay.

-The reason being is that the QDRO will be drafted based on the Divorce Decree and if you ever need to take your ex-spouse back to court for an enforcement case the language in your Decree ought to be as clear as possible.
+The reason is that the QDRO will be drafted based on the Divorce Decree, and if you ever need to take your ex-spouse back to court for an enforcement case, the language in your Decree ought to be as straightforward as possible.

-As we discussed in yesterday’s blog post, it is good to have the judge sign your QDRO at the same time he or she is signing your Final Decree of Divorce.
-You and your attorney negotiating a strong settlement for you in terms of retirement benefits is not the last step in dividing certain retirement accounts.
+As we discussed in yesterday's blog post, it is good to have the judge sign your QDRO at the same time they are signing your Final Decree of Divorce.
+You and your attorney negotiating a solid settlement for you regarding retirement benefits is not the last step in dividing certain retirement accounts.
 A QDRO will also need to be signed by the judge ASAP.

-The QDRO will then be sent to your ex-spouse’s retirement plan administrator in order to have the retirement account divided in the manner stated in your Final Decree.
+The QDRO will then be sent to your ex-spouse's retirement plan administrator to have the retirement account divided in the manner stated in your Final Decree.

 Potential risks when you do not have a QDRO completed during your divorce

-The big problem for you to consider as your divorce wraps up is the steps that you take at this stage in your case can still have an impact on your life decades from now.
-You will want to make sure that your QDRO is completed and submitted to the plan administrator now to ensure any problems are ironed out and the QDRO is processed quickly and correctly.
+The big problem for you to consider as your divorce wraps up is that the steps you take at this stage in your case can still impact your life decades from now.
+You will want to make sure that your QDRO is completed and submitted to the plan administrator directly to ensure any problems are ironed out, and the QDRO is processed quickly and correctly.

 The benefits of hiring an experienced family law attorney to help you handle retirement benefits

-It is an understatement for me to tell you that it is in your best interests to hire an attorney prior to proceeding with a divorce.
+It is an understatement for me to tell you that it is in your best interests to hire an attorney before proceeding with a divorce.
 Not just any sort of attorney, either.
-You may have a family member or friend who knows an attorney who doesn’t practice family law who has mentioned that he or she could help you with your divorce.
-Before taking this person up on their offer I would like to offer you a word of caution.
+You may have a family member or friend who knows an attorney who doesn't practice family law and mentions that they could help you with your divorce.
+Before taking this person up on their offer, I would like to offer you a word of caution.

 So much of a divorce is about the details of your case.

 Yes- many attorneys can file your paperwork, attend any hearings with you and negotiate a Final Decree of Divorce.
-However, there is so much more to your divorce beyond these headline events that to not have your attorney who has experience and knowledge in the field of family law would be doing yourself a disservice now and in the future.
+However, there is much more to your divorce beyond these headline events.
+Not having your attorney who has the experience and knowledge in the field of family law would be doing you a disservice now and in the future.

-The reason being is that when it comes down to it you are finalizing a divorce that should help you and your children be set up to succeed for the rest of your lives.
-Some mistakes that are made in a divorce can be corrected, but one effect of many mistakes that can never be undone is the wasting of time and money.
+The reason being is that when it comes down to it, you are finalizing a divorce that should help you and your children be set up to succeed for the rest of your lives.
+Some mistakes made in a divorce can be corrected, but one effect of many errors that can never be undone is wasting time and money.

 Not having your QDRO drafted correctly will cost you money and time.
 My suggestion would be to hire an attorney who works only in family law and knows the importance of the QDRO.

 Beyond hiring an attorney, you need to understand that your divorce is just that- yours.
-It is not your spouse’s, your attorney’s or your judge’s divorce.
-Take ownership of the case and the decisions that are made in conjunction with your case.
-If you have questions about any subject in your divorce ask them of your attorney during the divorce.
+It is not your spouse's, attorney's, or judge's divorce.
+Take ownership of the case and the decisions made in conjunction with your case.
+If you have questions about any subject in your divorce, ask them of your attorney during the divorce.

-Assuming that you can handle any aspect of your divorce after it is finalized is a serious mistake.
-This is especially true when it comes to any financial aspect of your case.
+Assuming that you can handle any aspect of your divorce after it is finalized is a severe mistake.
+This is especially true for any financial part of your case.

 Again: Make sure your Divorce Decree specifically states what amount of a retirement plan is to be paid to you

-I cannot emphasize enough how important it is to have your Final Decree of Divorce reflect the exact percentage/portion of your ex-spouse’s retirement plan that is to be paid to you in the divorce.
-Your attorney has more to do with this than you do since he or she will be drafting the language but it is your job to look at the Divorce Decree and make sure it is clear what is being allocated to you.
+I cannot emphasize enough how important it is to have your Final Decree of Divorce reflect the exact percentage/portion of your ex-spouse's retirement plan to be paid to you in the divorce.
+Your attorney has more to do with this than you do since they will be drafting the language, but it is your job to look at the Divorce Decree and make sure it is clear what is being allocated to you.

-Take your copy of the Mediated Settlement Agreement that you negotiated in mediation and compare it to what is stated in your Divorce Decree.
-If the language does not seem to be reflective of that agreement then you should ask your attorney questions about it.
-You are not being a busy-body or an annoyance- this is your job as the client.
+Please take your copy of the Mediated Settlement Agreement that you negotiated in mediation and compare it to what is stated in your Divorce Decree.
+If the language does not seem to be reflective of that agreement, then you should ask your attorney questions about it.
+You are not a busy body or an annoyance- this is your job as the client.

-On the other hand, if your spouse’s attorney is the one drafting the Divorce Decree, your attorney should be checking in with him or her to ensure that the work is getting done and that the document ultimately reflects what is contained in the Mediated Settlement Agreement.
+On the other hand, if your spouse's attorney is the one drafting the Divorce Decree, your attorney should check in to ensure that the work is getting done and that the document ultimately reflects what is contained in the Mediated Settlement Agreement.

-Again, there is only so much you can do to help this process but one tip I can provide is to allow your attorney to negotiate on your behalf even during this stage of your case.
-I realize that will be eager to conclude your divorce but getting the language correct in a final order is crucial.
+Again, there is only so much you can do to help this process, but I can provide one tip to allow your attorney to negotiate on your behalf even during this stage of your case.
+You will be eager to conclude your divorce but getting the language correct in a final order is crucial.

-Finally, if your spouse’s attorney is the one actually drafting the Final Decree of Divorce, your attorney can spend their time drafting the QDRO.
-He or she should have contacted the plan administrator for your spouse’s retirement plan in order to determine what exact language needs to be included in the QDRO to make sure that the plan is able to process and complete the transfer of the retirement funds to you as quickly as possible.
+Finally, if your spouse's attorney is the one drafting the Final Decree of Divorce, your attorney can spend their time drafting the QDRO.
+They should have contacted the plan administrator for your spouse's retirement plan to determine what exact language needs to be included in the QDRO to ensure that the program can process and complete the transfer of the retirement funds to you as quickly as possible.

-Each retirement plan is a little different and it is likely that your attorney can actually request the specific language that ought to be included in the QDRO directly from the plan administrator.
+Each retirement plan is a little different, and your attorney can likely request the specific language that ought to be included in the QDRO directly from the plan administrator.
 There is no sense in waiting to do this step.
-Make sure your attorney is working with the retirement plan while you wait for a completed draft of the Final Decree of Divorce.
+Ensure your attorney is working with the retirement plan while you wait for a completed draft of the Final Decree of Divorce.

-If you are going through a divorce or are beginning to consider filing for divorce you will not be able to find a better advocate for yourself then those with the Law Office of Bryan Fagan, PLLC.
+If you are going through a divorce or are beginning to consider filing for divorce, you will not find a better advocate for yourself than those with the Law Office of Bryan Fagan, PLLC.
 Our office handles only family law cases and would be honored to represent you.
-Please contact us today to schedule a free of charge consultation with one of our licensed family law attorneys.
+Please get in touch with us today to schedule a free-of-charge consultation with one of our licensed family law attorneys.